moby/moby/docs/sources/reference/run.md

 In addition to `--privileged`, the operator can have fine grain control over the capabilities using `--cap-add` and `--cap-drop`.
 By default, Docker has a default list of capabilities that are kept.
-Here is a table to list the reference information on capabilities.
+The following table lists the Linux capability options which can be added or dropped.

 | Capability Key | Capability Description |
 | :----------------- | :---------------| :-------------------- |